 You must give your informed consent before you have a procedure.
 For suggested questions you could ask, see Questions to ask your doctor or specialist.

 If you have a Medicare card you can generally choose to be treated as a public or a private patient.
-To help you make an informed admission choice, read Your Stay in Hospital, Your Choices.
+To help you make an informed admission choice, read My Admission, My Choice, My Election.

 If you choose to be admitted as a public patient: